 If a student absents him/herself from an examination that is scheduled before without a valid reason acceptable to the course instructor shall give a zero grade for this examination.
-This zero grade is included in the calculation of the semester coursework mark.
+These zero grades are included in the calculation of the semester coursework mark.
 The course instructor may consider a make-up examination for the absent student if his/her absence excuse is acceptable.